A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Introduction

-However, results concerning the existence of Arnold diffusion in the 3 Body Problem or related models are rather scarce.
-Some remarkable works are \cite{MR3545968,MR3551192,capinski2018arnold,MR3927089,https://doi.org/10.48550/arxiv.2210.11311}.
-In \cite{MR3545968} and \cite{MR3551192}, the authors combine numerical with analytical techniques to study the existence of diffusion orbits in the Restricted 3 Body Problem close to $L1$ and along mean motion resonances respectively.
-In \cite{capinski2018arnold} the authors give a computer assisted proof of the existence of Arnold diffusion in the Restricted Planar Elliptic 3 Body Problem.
+However, results concerning the existence of Arnold diffusion in the 3-body problem or related models are rather scarce.
+Some remarkable works are \cite{MR3545968,MR3551192,capinski2018arnold,MR3927089,https://doi.org/10.48550/arxiv.2210.11311,CFG}.
+In \cite{MR3545968} and \cite{MR3551192}, the authors combine numerical with analytical techniques to study the existence of diffusion orbits in the restricted 3-body problem close to $L_1$ and along mean motion resonances respectively.
+In \cite{capinski2018arnold} the authors give a computer assisted proof of the existence of Arnold diffusion in the restricted planar elliptic 3-body problem.
 Moreover, some very interesting features of the random behavior, such as convergence to a stochastic process, are studied.
-In the recent work \cite{https://doi.org/10.48550/arxiv.2210.11311}, the authors show that the Arnold Diffusion mechanism takes place in the spatial 4 Body Problem.
+In the recent works \cite{https://doi.org/10.48550/arxiv.2210.11311,CFG}, the authors show that the Arnold diffusion mechanism takes place in the spatial 4-body problem.

-Of major importance, and closely related to the setting of the present work, is the paper \cite{MR3927089}.
-To the best of our knowledge it constituted the first complete analytic proof of Arnold Diffusion in Celestial Mechanics.
+Of major importance, and closely related to the setting of the present work, is the paper \cite{MR3927089} (see also \cite{MR1223448,MR1284416} for previous partial results).
+To the best of our knowledge it constituted the first complete analytic proof of Arnold diffusion in celestial mechanics.